ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/index.md

 ## Welcome to EarthCODE!

-This page serves as your starting point for exploring the platform.
-Whether you're a newcomer, a student, an expert, or simply someone interested in using EarthCODE, this guide will help you get started.
+Whether you are a scientist, a member of a research project, a developer or simply someone interested in using EarthCODE, this guide will help you get started.

 There are two ways to explore EarthCODE: